 With esports, a little investing goes a long way.

 Esports training facilities are more affordable than regular sports training facilities.
-And, with the right sponsors, some programs don’t have to worry about supplying the gaming chairs, or high-end computers, or other gear.
+And, with the right sponsors, some programs don’t have to worry about supplying gaming chairs, or high-end computers, or other gear.

 And an esports training facility doesn’t need a new, state-of-the-art million-dollar building.
 Many schools recommission old rooms that aren’t seeing much use.
 They gut it, spruce it up, and fill it with gaming gear.